-- the distribution and genetics of G. salaris; - the effects of salmon genetics on susceptibility to G. salaris; - the effect of environmental factors on pathogenicity; - to clarify the classification of G. salaris and G. thymalli and then develop a reliable method to distinguish between pathogenic and non-pathogenic strains; - general biology and mechanisms of spread of the parasite; - effect of environmental parameters and ecology on the distribution of G. salaris; - detection and diagnostic methods for G. salaris; and - new environmentally friendly treatment methods in rivers and lakes, e.g. acid aluminum and chloride.
+- the distribution and genetics of G. salaris; - the effects of salmon genetics on susceptibility to G. salaris; - the effect of environmental factors on pathogenicity; - to clarify the classification of G. salaris and G. thymalli and then develop a reliable method to distinguish between pathogenic and non-pathogenic strains; - general biology and mechanisms of spread of the parasite; - effect of environmental parameters and ecology on the distribution of G. salaris; - detection and diagnostic methods for G. salaris; - new environmental friendly treatment methods in rivers and lakes, e.g. acid aluminum and chloride.

-No research is being undertaken by the Marine Directorate on these areas at present.
+No research is being undertaken by Marine Scotland on these areas at present.